 The Honolulu Museum of Art is the largest of its kind in the state, and was founded in 1922 by Anna Rice Cooke.
 This mission of this museum is to “bring together great art and people to create a more harmonious, adaptable, and enjoyable society in Hawaii.”

 Shangri La is an Islamic-style mansion built by heiress Doris Duke just outside of Honolulu, Hawaii.
 The mansion is now both owned and operated by the Doris Duke Foundation for Islamic Art.

 The site of the World War II bombings, Pearl Harbor is now home to many facets of history.
 The USS Arizona was a battleship built for and by the United States Navy in the mid-1910s.
 The ship and its crew was devastated on Dec.
 7, 1941 during the Pearl Harbor attack by the Japanese.
-Located on the famous Ford Island, sits the USS Missouri, another American battleship, and the third ship of the Navy to be named in honor of the U.S. state of Missouri, and Pacific Aviation Museum, a non-profit founded in 1999 to develop an aviation museum in Hawaii.
+Located on the famous Ford Island, sits the USS Missouri, another American battleship, and the third ship of the Navy to be named in honor of the U.S. state of Missouri, and Pearl Harbor Aviation Museum, a non-profit founded in 1999 to develop an aviation museum in Hawaii.

 The Lyman House Memorial Museum, or the Lyman Museum, is a Hilo, Hawaii-based museum of natural history founded in 1931 in the Lyman family mission house, which was originally built in 1838.

 The Polynesian Cultural Center is a Polynesian theme park and living museum located in Laie, on the northern shore of Oahu, Hawaii.
 At this center, Pacific island people “demonstrate their traditional arts and crafts and perform their lively songs and dances.”
 Get immersed in Polynesian culture at this fascinating living museum.